salesforce/centrifuge/README.md

 </dependency>
 ```

-Implement the `Warmer` interface; make sure:
+Now implement the `Warmer` interface for each of your warmup tasks.
+Make sure your warmer class

-- Warmer has an accessible default constructor.
+- has an accessible default constructor
-- Warmer does not swallow `InterruptedException`.
+- does not swallow `InterruptedException`

 ```java
 public interface Warmer {